Medicare Advantage Plans

 General Enrollment Period:

 For those who miss the Initial Enrollment Period, there is a General Enrollment Period, which extends from January 1st through March 31st each year.
-Keep in mind, enrollment begins on January 1st for coverage that begins on July 1st.
+Keep in mind, that enrollment begins on January 1st for coverage that begins on July 1st.

 Open Enrollment Period: